ngi-nix/ngipkgs/README.md

 [TODO: Add details about how to do more production-like deployments that require non-default config options.]

 [TODO: How to import all of Ngipkgs as an input to an existing NixOS configuration, in order to deploy a service alongside other services on the same virtual or physical machine.]

+## Continuous builds of packages with Hydra

+Once they are merged into the main branch of the repo, all of the packages in Ngipkgs are a automatically built by a Hydra server.
+The results of these builds can be seen at https://hydra.ngi0.nixos.org/jobset/ngipkgs/main#tabs-jobs

-## Reasoning for creation the Ngipkgs monorepo
+## Reasoning for creation of the Ngipkgs monorepo

 - The user can discover ngi projects through a unified webpage and expectation is set that many of them are research projects.
 - The developers get a unified code structure, CI & CD tooling, and a common PR and issue tracker which facilitates reviews.